Welcome Home

 curated by Jeroen Stevens

-Revolving doors between mass incarceration and homelessness are wracking black American communities.
-More than half of New York's adult black men are currently under correctional control ' in prison or jail, on probation or parole.
-Allegedly 'free', but labeled as 'felons' for life, formerly incarcerated remain barred from mainstream society.
-Regardless of having 'done their time', survivors of correctional custody are almost ten times more likely as their fellow citizens to find themselves homeless.
-For former 'inmates', 'no home' all too often entails not only 'no house', but also no employment, no vote, no education, no public welfare, and even no food stamps.
-In turn, rampant criminalization of homelessness increases their risk of ending up again behind bars.
-Rooted in systemic inequality, this revolving door between incarceration and homelessness masks one of the world's most sophisticated racial segregation doctrines.
+Revolving doors between mass-incarceration and homelessness are plaguing American cities.
+More than half of New York's adult black men are currently under correctional control ? in prison or jail, on probation or parole.
+Allegedly "free," but labeled as "felons" for life, those impacted by the so-called "justice" system remain fundamentally barred from mainstream society.
+Survivors of correctional confinement are almost ten times more likely than their fellow citizens to subsequently find themselves unhoused.
+In turn, rampant criminalization of homelessness increases the risk of winding up behind bars again.
+Carceral correction and custodial care deeply intertwine, as welfare is steadily substituted by "prisonfare" and "shelterfare".
+Rooted in systemic inequality, this revolving door between incarceration and homelessness arguably masks one of the world's most sophisticated racial segregation doctrines.